makamadams2008-wq/Scholarship-Technology-The-Bees-Knees-/README.md

 There is a lack of technology surrounding beginner beekeepers to support them in a way that creates a balanced relationship between bees and humans.
 Because of this, beginners tend to put the hive in an unsatisfactory position when considering current-day technology.
 This leads to three major problems, which are time management and organization, hive viability, and honey bias.

-Honey bias (the overextraction of honey):
+Honey bias (the over extraction of honey):

 Because the more common hive designs are centered around commercial use, beginners struggle with the concept of how much honey to take without shifting the ecosystem of the colony.
 As a result, new beekeepers end up taking too much honey, leaving the colony in a less sustainable situation going into winter.
 This is because honey has important enzymes and vitamins that help build and protect the bees, which the alternative super syrup cannot subsidize effectively.